 The most important aspect of lacrosse gameplay is control over your stick.
 Control over your lacrosse stick is the most important part of lacrosse because you use your stick to catch, throw, and even hit your opponent.
 Because the lacrosse stick is the center of every single play in lacrosse, it is essential that you have a great grip on your lacrosse stick.

 Lacrosse stick tape is a must because it helps to increase the friction between your hand and your lacrosse stick.
 Using lacrosse stick tape gives you unmatched performance benefits, like shot speed, stick control, and passing accuracy.
-VukGripz lacrosse stick tape is your best option for slip resistance.
+VukGripz lacrosse stick tape is your best option for slip resistance and all of the positions for lacrosse can benefit from using lacrosse tape.

 These are your forwards on the field.
 They are typically composed of two attackmen and one center (who is also an attackman).
 Their position tries to score goals.
 They're also responsible for digging ground balls out from their defensive end.
 This is the area between both teams' midfield lines.
 They do this to help gain possession back if it has gone into your team's defensive zone.